IS-BAO Frequently Asked Questions FAQ

 What is IS-BAO and how do I become registered & certified?

-- IS-BAO stands for International Standard for Business Aircraft Operations and utilizes industry best practices to form the foundation of the program.
+- IS-BAO stands for International Standard for Business Aircraft Operations and utilizes industry best practices to form the foundation of the program and helps ensure regulatory compliance based on state of registration and state of operation.
 Operators that register with IS-BAO are prepared for domestic and international flight operations, usually see a significant reduction in insurance premiums, and sustain a safety culture that has proven to successfully reduce accidents and incidents.
-Learn more at http://www.ibac.org/is_bao-2
+Learn more at Why IS-BAO

 How far in advance do I need to schedule an audit with Wilding Air?